anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * alg: algorithm used for creating the object signature.

-* kid: contains the base64-encoded SubjectKeyIdentifier of the LDevID(RegAgt) certificate.
+* kid: MUST contain the base64-encoded bytes of the SubjectKeyIdentifier (the "KeyIdentifier" OCTET STRING value), excluding the ASN.1 encoding of "OCTET STRING" of the LDevID(RegAgt) certificate.

 The body of the agent-signed-data contains an ietf-voucher-request-prm:agent-signed-data element (defined in {{voucher-request-prm-yang}}):